Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/console/report.md

 ### Customized

 For those charts haven't built-in, could be rendered by customized type, this is tech-orientation and by default not open to business user, we recommend implementing the complex charts by your technical department and expose them to business users.

+#### Data Structure

 Follow below steps,

 - First, you need to be an administrator, define a space as we introduced [here](../admin/space), make sure it is assigned to yourself and business users who will use this customized chart.